johndoe31415/librepcb-lib/README.md

   * Text cannot be placed on schematic.
   * Highlighting of a particular net throughout the whole schematic.
   * More keyboard shortcuts for everything (net, rotate, place component, etc.)
+  * In footprint editor, ability to modify multiple parts at once (e.g., mark four pads and change size of all of them to 2.2mm x 0.8mm)

 ## License
 CC0-1.0.